Top 3 Social Media Campaigns of 2017

 The commercial has garnered over 17 million views on YouTube to date.
 By adding a light-hearted, romantic spin on their ad, the company was able to capitalise on the fact that Valentine’s Day was approaching, killing two birds with one social stone.

 By seeding your main social media campaigns assets in advance of a big public event or occasion through teasers, you can significantly increase engagement and reach.

 3: #Nuggsforcarter Sets Twitter Record For Most Retweets

 Early in May, a chap named Carter stole Ellen DeGeneres’ crown for the most-retweeted Twitter post of all time – all in aid of his one-man crusade for chicken nuggets.

-Carter simply asked Wendy’s how many retweets he would have to get to win a year’s supply of nuggets, and while he didn’t reach Wendy’s target of 18m, he still managed to beat Ellen’s former record with over 3.7million retweets to date.
+Carter simply asked Wendy’s how many retweets he would have to get to win a year’s supply of nuggets.
+While he didn’t reach Wendy’s target of 18m.
+He still managed to beat Ellen’s former record with over 3.7million retweets to date.

 Much to ours and no doubt Carter’s delight, Wendy’s has also given into his request for nuggets every day for a year.